HQSquantumsimulations/qoqo_aqt/Tutorial_qoqo.md

 |bell-state> = 1/sqrt(2)(|00> + i |11>)
 ```

-and measure the two qubits can be defined with
+and measure the two qubits can be defined with:

 ```python
 from qoqo import Circuit